novateams/nova.core/nova/core/roles/providentia/README.md

 ## Notes

-The builtin keycloak is configured with HTTP by default, as Providentia does not trust self-signed certificates.
-This can and should be altered in real deployments.
+The builtin Keycloak is _not_ secure by default: it is configured with HTTP (as Providentia does not trust self-signed certificates) by default and very weak passwords.
+This can and should be altered in real deployments!

+By default, the prebuilt image will be pulled from github - setting `providentia_deploy_branch` variable will clone the repository and build the image on host instead.

 ## Example